ember-learn/ember-blog/source/2019-12-23-countdown-to-the-new-year-ember-bootstrap-and-ember-paper.md

 It gets better, too- `ember-bootstrap` is Octane ready and has refactored it's own components internally to use native classes and angle bracket syntax.

-`ember-bootstrap` has excellent documentation, which you can read up on [here](https://www.ember-bootstrap.com/) to learn more about how to use the addon.
+The `ember-bootstrap` addon has excellent documentation, which you can read up on [here](https://www.ember-bootstrap.com/) to learn more about how to use the addon.

 ### Ember Paper - What It Does